+FOR VALUE RECEIVED, ("Participant") hereby sells, assigns and transfers unto Cheniere Energy Partners GP, LLC, a Delaware limited

+liability company (the "Company"), () Common Units of Company represented by Certificate No herewith and does hereby

+irrevocably constitute and appoint , or his designee or successor, attorney to transfer the said Common Units on the books of Company with full

+power of substitution in the premises.

+•

+Dated:, 20

-Dated: , 20.
+, 20 .

 Participant's Signature

 Spouse Consent (if applicable)

-("Participant's Spouse") indicates by the execution of this Assignment his or her consent to be bound by the terms of the Restricted Units Agreement as to his or her interests, whether as community property or otherwise, if any, in the Common Units of Company.
+· 1 1 ') indicates by the execution of this Assignment his or her consent to be bound by the terms of the Restricted Units unity property or otherwise, if any, in the Common Units of Company.

 Signature of Participant's Spouse

 INSTRUCTIONS: PLEASE DO NOT FILL IN ANY BLANKS OTHER THAN THE SIGNATURE LINE.
-THE PURPOSE OF THIS ASSIGNMENT IS TO ENABLE COMPANY TO EXERCISE ITS "REPURCHASE OPTION" SET FORTH IN THE RESTRICTED STOCK AGREEMENT WITHOUT REQUIRING ADDITIONAL SIGNATURES ON THE PART OF THE PURCHASER.
+THE PURPOSE OF THIS ASSIGNMENT IS TO ENABLE COMPANY TO EXERCISE ITS REPURCHASE RIGHT SET FORTH IN THE RESTRICTED UNIT AGREEMENT WITHOUT REQUIRING ADDITIONAL SIGNATURES ON THE PART OF THE PURCHASER.